Learn why your videos are not ranking on YouTube from Douglas Karr

 Retention is synonymous with value.
 If you’re providing value to your audience – whether it’s entertainment, how-to, or any other strategy – you must sustain or increase that value.
 Your subscribers may also want you to maintain your frequency.

 I would also caution video marketers that attention spans are short… it’s a myth.
 People are binge-watching entire series on YouTube… there’s no shortage of attention spans.
 They do; however, have choices.
-Because of this, you need to grab their attention immediately, set expectations on what they’re going to see, and then create a video that fulfills that expectation.
+Because of this, you need to grab their attention immediately, set expectations on what they’re going to see, and then create a video that fulfils that expectation.
 Whether that’s a 2 minute explainer video or a two-hour tutorial, the audience will remain and subscribe if they get value from you.

 Plan and create videos accordingly!
 I’d also encourage you to cross-promote your videos – talk about your last one and tease your next one to have people subscribe and keep them coming back.
-And incorporate them into every channel of your marketing – from social media, to advertising, to public relations.
+And incorporate them into every channel of your marketing – from social media to advertising, to public relations.

 Know the New Things in Video Marketing